luskaner/aoe2DELanServer/README.md

 The verification process ensures that the files you download are the same as the ones that were uploaded by the maintainer.

-1. Check the release commit is verified with the committer's signature key (*all commits must be*).
+1. Check the release tag is verified with the committer's signature key (*as all commits must be*).
 2. Download the ```..._checksums.txt``` and ```..._checksums.txt.sig``` files.
 3. Import the [release public key](release_public.key) and import it to your keyring if you haven't already.
 4. Verify the ```..._checksums.txt``` file with the ```..._checksums.txt.sig``` file.